invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 Given a workflow, we need to be able to derive reactflow state and/or an InvokeAI graph from it.

 The first step - workflow to reactflow state - is very simple.
-The logic is in `invokeai/frontend/web/src/features/nodes/store/nodesSlice.ts`, in the `workflowLoaded` reducer.
+The logic is in [nodesSlice.ts], in the `workflowLoaded` reducer.

 The reactflow state is, however, structurally incompatible with our backend's graph structure.
 When a user invokes on a Workflow, we need to convert the reactflow state into an InvokeAI graph.
 This is far simpler than the graph building logic from the Linear UI:
-`invokeai/frontend/web/src/features/nodes/util/graph/buildNodesGraph.ts`
+[buildNodesGraph.ts]

 ##### Nodes vs Invocations